SergioPA11/Playita/README.md

 # Playita
 Weather forecast at Corralejo Beach in Fuerteventura

 Here we can see an xml from the State Meteorological Agency - AEMET.
-Government of Spain, where it will tell us the weather forecast in the next 3 days
+Government of Spain, where it will tell us the forecast of that specific beach weather in the next 3 days

 ## Proyect XML